AJ-AJ-AJ/rails_bog_app/Bog_MERN_Stack.md

 ```

 #### 7. Read All and Create New
-Use the `Creatures` component to house components that allow you to get all creatures and also add a toggle to show and hide a form to create a new creature
+Use the `Creatures` component to house components that allow you do the following:
+ - Get All Creatures and display them as a list of `Link`s.
+ - Click a button to toggle a form on and off.
+ - Input data into a form to create a new creature.

+Take a look at the [solution code]() for hints

 #### 8. Read One, Update, and Delete
 Use the `SingleCreature` component to house components that allow you to get one creature, toggle a form to update the creature, and delete a creature
+Take a look at the [solution code]() for hints

 #### 9. Introduce Styled Components
-Once you have the usability for creatures, use styled components to style your application
+Once you have the usability for creatures, use styled components to style your application.
+Keep these things in mind.
+Feel free to also bring in libraries like `material-ui`

+- Does my app look good on mobile?
+- Can I add transitions and animations to this UI
+- Does this app look professional and polished?

 ## Additional Development Ideas for after Version 4